RatWasHere/Studio-Bot-Maker/README.md

 Skip the hassle of coding!

-## Sooo... what is Studio Bot Maker?
+## ⁉️ Sooo... what is Studio Bot Maker?

 Well, first off - it's a free app that creates Discord Bots without you needing to write a single line of code!

 It has plenty of actions and features making your bot's development fast and easier than ever - with a bold mindset that aims for a polished and smooth application - every neat thing there is out there!

-### What does it have to offer, why would I pick this over a random Discord Bot?
+### -> 🤖What does it have to offer, why would I pick this over a random Discord Bot?

 🙃 Say less, here's a few reasons: